danielntow/sorting_algorithms/README.md

 }
 ```

-- **Quick Sort:** Uses a divide-and-conquer strategy to partition the array into smaller subarrays, sorting those subarrays independently.
+- **Quick Sort:** Uses a divide-and-conquer strategy to partition the array into smaller sub-arrays, sorting those sub-arrays independently.

 ```c
 void swap(int* a, int* b) {